zafarella/Android-FIbonacci-nums/readme.md

-Android app of generating infinite Fibonacci numbers!
+Android app of generating infinite Fibonacci numbers and have smooth scrolling!

 I don't really remember why I did this project.